buildmotion/custom-angular-modules/README.md

       ]
     },
     /* Source Map Options */
-    "inlineSourceMap": true, /* Emit a single file with source maps instead of having a separate file. */ "inlineSources": true, /* Emit the source alongside the sourcemaps within a single file; requires '--inlineSourceMap' or '--sourceMap' to be set. */
+    "inlineSources": true, /* Emit the source alongside the sourcemaps within a single file; requires '--inlineSourceMap' or '--sourceMap' to be set. */
     /* Experimental Options */
     "experimentalDecorators": true /* Enables experimental support for ES7 decorators. */